Constitution of Indonesia

-The 1945 State Constitution of the Republic of Indonesia (Undang-Undang Dasar Negara Kesatuan Republik Indonesia Tahun 1945, commonly abbreviated as UUD 1945 or UUD '45) is the supreme law and basis for all laws of Indonesia.
+The 1945 Constitution of the Unitary State of the Republic of Indonesia (Undang-Undang Dasar Negara Kesatuan Republik Indonesia Tahun 1945, commonly abbreviated as UUD 1945 or UUD '45) is the supreme law and basis for all laws of Indonesia.

-The constitution was written in June, July, and August 1945, in the final months of the Japanese occupation of the Dutch East Indies at the end of World War II.
+The constitution was written in June–August 1945, in the final months of the Japanese occupation of the Dutch East Indies at the end of World War II.
 It was abrogated by the Federal Constitution of 1949 and the Provisional Constitution of 1950, but restored by President Sukarno's 1959 Decree.

 The 1945 Constitution sets forth the Pancasila, the five nationalist principles, as the embodiment of basic principles of an independent Indonesian state.
 It provides for a limited separation of executive, legislative, and judicial powers.
 The governmental system has been described as "presidential with parliamentary characteristics."
 Following major upheavals in 1998 and the resignation of President Suharto, several political reforms were set in motion, via amendments to the Constitution, which resulted in changes to all branches of government as well as additional human rights provisions.

 History

 The writing

 The Japanese invaded the Dutch East Indies in 1942, defeated the Dutch colonial regime, and occupied it for the duration of World War II.
 The territory then fell under the jurisdiction of the Japanese Southern Expeditionary Army Group (南方軍, Nanpō gun), based in Saigon, Vietnam.
 The Japanese divided the territory into three military government regions, based on the largest islands: Sumatra was under the Japanese 25th Army, Java under the Japanese 16th Army and East Indonesia (the eastern islands), including part of Borneo (Sarawak and Sabah were under the Japanese 38th Army) was under the Imperial Japanese Navy.
 As the Japanese military position became increasingly untenable, especially after their defeat at the Battle of Leyte Gulf in October 1944, more and more native Indonesians were appointed to official positions in the occupation administration.

 On 1 March 1945, the 16th Army established the Investigating Committee for Preparatory Work for Independence (Badan Penyelidik Usaha Persiapan Kemerdekaan (BPUPK)), for Java.
 The 25th Army later established a BPUPK for Sumatra.
 No such organisation existed for the remainder of the East Indies.

 The BPUPK in Java, when established, consisted of 62 members, but there were 68 in the second session.
-It was chaired by Dr Radjiman Wedyodiningrat (1879–1951).
+It was chaired by Radjiman Wedyodiningrat (1879–1951).
 The future president Sukarno and vice-president Mohammad Hatta were among its members.
 It met in the building that had been used by the Dutch colonial quasi-parliament, the Volksraad ("People's Council") in central Jakarta.
 It held two sessions, 29 May – 1 June and 10–17 July 1945.
 The first session discussed general matters, including the philosophy of the state for future independent Indonesia, Pancasila, which future president Sukarno outlined in a speech on 1 June.